data-curation/data-curation.github.io/register.md

 * **[FULL]** The Data Curation [Community-Building Forum](../agenda#-community-building-forum) (Thursday 17-Oct to Friday, 18-Oct) will feature a variety of plenary and discussion sessions intended to build a vision for a national approach to data curation in Canada.
 Attendees will be active participants in building a national data curation road map during and following the event.
 There is no registration fee associated with the community-building sessions.

 Individuals can use [this application form](https://form.simplesurvey.com/f/s.aspx?s=f211bbb7-29d8-4205-9e2b-1f57e8fe1e1c&lang=EN) to express their interest in attending the Training Event.
-Applications will be accepted until all spots are full.
+Applications will be accepted until the end of the day on **Thursday, September 5, 2019**.
 Successful applicants will be contacted shortly thereafter with registration information.

 A limited amount of travel funding remains for students wishing to attend the event who demonstrate financial need.